sghangaan/OnlineBooking-MovieTickets/README.md

 <p align="center">
   <img src="https://github.com/SG-Hangaan/OnlineBooking-MovieTickets/assets/127215110/844667a1-22f0-4a4e-af01-4e8f41f0dcbc"/>
- Figure 2.
+   <br> Figure 2.
 Entity Relationship Diagram (ERD) of the entire website
 </p>

 In parallel, the Entity Relationship Diagram (ERD) ventures into the underlying database architecture of the University Cinema website.
 This scholarly diagram elucidates the entities and their relationships, providing a comprehensive view of how data is structured and interconnected.